Here are 20 pictures of new school starters from across the Harrogate district

 Updated

-Don’t miss our school starters photo special in next weeks edition (Thursday, November 24) of the Harrogate Advertiser series featuring youngsters at primary schools in Harrogate, Nidderdale, Knaresborough, Ripon and Wetherby.
+Don’t miss our school starters photo special in this weeks edition (Thursday, November 24) of the Harrogate Advertiser series featuring youngsters at primary schools in Harrogate, Nidderdale, Knaresborough, Ripon and Wetherby.

+For more pictures, head to School Starters 2022: 20 pictures from primary schools across the Harrogate district

 Page 1 of 6